-The flaps are operated by a flap valve mounted below the throttle quadrant and are selectable to any setting between zero and forty degrees.
+The flaps are operated by a linear actuator mounted in the baggage tunnel and are selectable to any setting between zero and forty degrees.
 Electrically or manually operated speed brakes may be installed on the wings.
 Precise Flight speed brakes deployment will give the aircraft approximately a 1,300 fpm descent at a constant power setting and airspeed.